 For the capital of a country, Podgorica, Montenegro doesn’t get too much credit.
 We think this should change!
 Podgorica does actually have things to do and this makes the city a place that we think is worth checking out for yourself.
 From traditional Balkan cuisine at restaurants like Pod Volat to visiting the museums and wandering the historic old town, the city has a rich history that is to be learned about and explored.

-If you’re in Podgorica at night, the city centre is buzzing with activity.
+If you’re in Podgorica at night, the city center is buzzing with activity.
 The bars, pubs, and restaurants open their patios in the warm air and let the night take its course.
 Whatever kind of fun you’re looking for, you’ll find it out on the town in Podgorica.
 Oh, and don’t forget about the things you can check out close to the city.
 Just a short drive away from Podgorica is the “Niagara Falls” of Montenegro – and you won’t want to miss checking out nature at its finest!

 Ohrid, FYROM